hoffoo/luaenv/README.md

 OTHER
 =====

 Files are not loaded recursively, this is a feature which lets you control how and when something will be updated.
-It makes more sense to load other files from subdirectories, rather than forcing everything to reload.

 LICENSE
 ======